 Optimization & Distance to Curves

-Optimization is about finding the best answer — the shortest path, the cheapest design, the fastest route.
+Optimization concerns finding the best value — the shortest path, the cheapest design, the fastest route.

-• Architects: design the strongest bridge with the least material
+- Architecture: designs the strongest bridge using the least material.

 Topics Covered